Last Updated: March 26, 2026

 The fins are mostly transparent to slightly yellowish, and the tail fin has a subtle reddish or pinkish tint at the base.
 There’s a faint dark lateral stripe that runs through the body, though the blue iridescence often overpowers it visually.
 The eyes are relatively large with a silver to gold ring around the iris.

 Sexing blue tetras isn’t too difficult once they’re mature.
-Males tend to be slimmer and more streamlined with a more intense blue coloration.
+Males are slimmer and more streamlined with a more intense blue coloration.
 Females are slightly plumper through the belly (especially when carrying eggs) and may appear a touch less vivid in color, though both sexes share the same basic blue shimmer.

 Average Size & Lifespan